 How do we prevent violence against women and children?
-Our partners at the ISS Pretoria have been working in this field in many ways for a number of years - they also convened a Dialog Forum of organisations active in this space.
+Our partners at the ISS Pretoria have been working in this field in many ways for a number of years - they also convened a Dialogue Forum of organisations active in this space.
 The Dialogue Forum for Evidence-Based Programmes to Prevent Violence against Women and Children was established in 2015.
 It is a collaboration of academics, South African and international NGOs evaluating violence-prevention programmes, and government officials.
 They include representatives from the Departments of Health, Justice, Basic Education, Social Servies, as well as National Treasury.

 Participants meet regularly to exchange experience and information, to work jointly on projects and build strong cross-sector relationships.
 They aim to facilitate support for promising initiatives and a strengthening of partners, the use of best practice examples and a scaling up of expenditure and implementation.
 For more information about this exciting project, find the policy brief "From research to action: reducing violence in South Africa" online: